valory-xyz/docs/docs/protocol/tokenomics.md

 * **Check for available rewards.** Review the incentives that a specified address can currently claim for the specified agents or components.
 You can specify more than one agent or component in a single call.
 Note that the specified address must be the owner of that components or agents to properly use this functionality.

-* **Claim rewards.** Withdraw the rewards available for the specified components or agents.
+* **Claim rewards.** Collects available rewards for the specified components or agents.
 You can specify more than one agent or component in a single call.
 The connected wallet will ask to approve the transaction.
 Note that rewards claiming is currently paused and will resume once the governance unpauses withdrawals.

 * **Estimate rewards for next epoch.** Estimate claimable rewards for the next epoch for the specified agent or component.
 Note that such rewards are estimated, as they might eventually change during the epoch due to other donations.